-Chichester Harbour, with 11 square miles of water, 17 miles of well marked and lit channels and with easy access to the Solent, is an ideal water recreation centre.
+Chichester Harbour is an ideal water recreation centre with its 11 square miles of water, 17 miles of well marked and lit channels and easy access to the Solent.
 The sheltered waters are ideal for racing and day sailing and its channels offer secure moorings for cruising vessels.
-With up to 10,000 boats sharing this facility, at peak times the harbour can be congested.
-In addition the harbour is of national and international importance for nature conservation.
+In addition, the harbour is an Area of Outstanding Natural Beauty and of national and international importance for nature conservation.

-The low lying entrance to Chichester Harbour is not easily distinguished against the backdrop of the South Downs and is bordered on both sides by extensive drying banks: West Pole, Middle Pole, and East Pole Sands, the latter extending more than a mile seaward.
-A deep-water channel running between these banks to the harbour entrance is interrupted by a bar joining West to Middle Pole and East Pole Sands; this mobile feature varies in position and height and is periodically dredged to maintain a charted depth of 1.5m.
+The low lying entrance to Chichester Harbour is not easily distinguished against the backdrop of the South Downs and is bordered on both sides by extensive drying banks; West Pole, Middle Pole and East Pole Sands, the latter extending more than a mile seaward.
+A deep-water channel running between these banks to the harbour entrance is interrupted by a bar joining West to Middle Pole and East Pole Sands, this mobile feature varies in position and height and is periodically dredged to maintain a charted depth of 1.5 metres below chart datum.
 The width of the dredged channel across the Bar is a little less than 200 yards.

-Sparkes Marina has 140 berths; max LOA: 20m; fuel (diesel, petrol and marine gas); dry boat sailing for yachts and motorboats; swinging moorings; 40 ton mobile crane; storage ashore; full maintenance services; 24-hour showers and toilets; laundry facilities; restaurant and bar; yacht brokerage; sea school; and MDL Wi-Fi.
+Sparkes Marina has 140 berths; max LOA: 15m; fuel (diesel, petrol and marine gas); dry boat sailing for yachts and motorboats; swinging moorings; 24-hour showers and toilets; laundry facilities; restaurant and bar; paddleboard centre; and MDL Wi-Fi.

 The Hayling Yacht Company

-The Hayling Yacht Company is a family owned business which has generations of experience providing expert boat repairs, osmosis treatments, winter boat storage and marina berths.
-With so many years on the water, they have learnt to change with the times, embracing the latest technology and techniques for boat repairs, but keeping some things the same such as pride in their work and a commitment to their customers.
+The Hayling Yacht Company is a family-owned business which has generations of experience providing expert boat repairs, osmosis treatments, Spray painting, winter boat storage and marina berths.
+With so many years on the water, they have learned to change with the times, embracing the latest technology and techniques for boat repairs, but keeping some things the same such as pride in their work and a commitment to their customers.

 When approaching Northney Marina, enter Chichester Harbour on the top half of the flood.
-Continue north up Emsworth Channel for three miles to Emsworth South Cardinal light beacon.
-Here fork 45º to port up Sweare Deep.
-After 8 cables turn sharply to port around the Northney red beacon.
-Enter the marina via a short channel dredged one metre; access H24.
+Continue north up Emsworth Channel for 3 miles to Emsworth south cardinal light beacon.
+Here fork 45° to port up Sweare Deep.
+After 8 cables turn sharply port around the Northney red beacon.
+Enter the marina via a short channel dredged 1m; access H24.

-Northney Marina has 228 berths; max LOA: 24m; fuel (diesel); boat lifting and storage ashore; 35 ton boat hoist; slipway; car parking and trailer storage; boatyard services; yacht brokerage; laundry facilities; provisions shop; and MDL Wi-Fi.
+Northney Marina has 228 berths; max LOA: 24m; fuel (diesel); boat lifting and storage ashore; 35-ton boat hoist; slipway; car parking and trailer storage; boatyard services; yacht brokerage; laundry facilities; café; chandlery; provisions shop; electric vehicle charging; 24/7 self-storage facilities and MDL Wi-Fi.

 Emsworth Yacht Harbour